Openhab-Nodes/website/content/en/userguide/rules.md

 With *Rules*, [*State Filters*](/userguide/control) and [*Thing Connections*](/userguide/thing_connections) you can handle about 98% of your automation needs.
 Very advanced, unusual or complex scenarios with plenty of control flow might require a scripted solution.

-The script language of openHAB X is [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and the specific version that is supported is ECMAScript Draft 2020.
+The script language of OHX is [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and the specific version that is supported is ECMAScript Draft 2020.

 External Libraries
 : You can use javascript libraries, as long as those do not expect a browser specific API to be present (like `window` and `DOM` APIs) and use the official javascript module import syntax (as opposed to Nodejs `require` imports).
 Look out for ES6-Module libraries.